 Here we will get into our private transport van and make the nearly three hour ascent, right back up into the high Andes mountains via a drive up one of the most incredible valleys we have ever been to, into the heart of the Vilcabamba – famed refuge of the rebel Incas.
 We will spend our first night here in the Hostal Sixpac Manco, famed exporation outpost of Gene Savoy, ,Vincent Lee, Hugh Thomson, and many other explorers.

 The next morning, we will continue up to the first mountain pass, trekking through gorgeous scenery up and over a second before arriving at Abra Mojon, a very scenic high point that was known to have been visited by the Incas.
+The pass is not signed or marked but your guide will try to point it out to you if possible.
 From here we will descend down the mountain a bit before making camp for our second night.
 As mentioned, this is one of the more remote trekking routes in the Sacred Valley and it is rare to see other groups.
-Todays pace is a bit more relaxed, and we have time to rest for a nice, hot lunch as well as get to our campsite well before evening so as to enjoy a relaxing late afternoon in the midst of the Andean glaciers.
-A special hot dinner is also on tap over an open fire, our cooks specialty !
+Todays pace is a bit more relaxed but still a tough hike, and we have time to rest for a nice, hot lunch as well as get to our campsite well before evening so as to enjoy a relaxing late afternoon in the midst of the Andean glaciers.

 Email us today at email@example.com to reserve your space!

 This is an overnight camping and trekking trip and includes everything you will need.
 Sleeping bag, Sleeping pads, tents, and all meals are included !
 The trip is 5 days and 4 nights and will get you to Aguas Calientes on the evening of the fifth day.
 (Add one day and night for recommended Llactapata extension) Meals included are lunch and hot dinner Day 1, full meals on Days 2,3, and 4; and breakfast and lunch on Day 5.
 Six day option includes all meals on Day 5 and breakfast and lunch on Day 6.
 Also included is private vehicle transport to Vilcabamba from either Ollantaytambo or Cusco, a guide knowledgable about the area and its culture, and also includes either a porter or mule to carry all your gear except your small day pack – you get to just walk and enjoy the scenery!
-Our price is less than most agencies, but we have top of the line equipment, and on this trek that matters !
-Great food, air beds, clean modern sleeping bags, etc. The cost for this trip is $595 per person, minimum 3 people.
+The cost for this trip is $595 per person, minimum 3 people.
 Add $125 per person for the Llactapata extension

 Things to Know:

-Although they are susceptible to the occasional shutdown due to a water or maintenance issu,, there are in fact basic bathroom facilities at all the camp sites.
+Please note that there are no established bathroom facilities at the camp sites.
 Filtered drinking water is included free on your trip, and bottled water is also available along the way if you wish to purchase it.
 The sun is very strong on this trek so be sure to have strong sunscreen and a wide brimmed hat.
 We recommend hiking in lightweight long sleeve shirts of a breathable material and lightweight full length pants. we have found that covering your skin in this matter is the best protection against sun and insects, of which there is a lot of both on this trek.
 There is an entrance fee to the site but it is included with your trip free of charge.
 The weather is consistently warm and sunny from May to November, and equally consistent rainy and intermittently sunny from December through the end of April.

 They key to comfort on this trek, as with most in the Andes, is successfully layering.
 This means having on a few different pieces of clothing that allow you to quickly and easily adjusts as the temperature swings here in the mountains can be extreme, mostly depending on whether the sun is shining or not.
 We recommend long sleeve breathable fabric shirts, lightweight long pants, and an outside shell that doubles as both a windbreaker and rain jacket.
 Throw in a thermal shirt in the backpack and you will be ready for any temperature you will encounter.
 We recommend bringing several extra pairs of socks and underwear, as they don’t weigh much you can wear new ones every day.
 As your hiking pants will get dirt anyway within minutes of walking, many trekkers use the same pants every day but change out everything else.
 You do need to pack reasonably light as everything must be carried in my mule.
 Finally, don’t forget a comfortable pair of sleeping pants, cotton shirt, and sandals that you can keep clean and wear everynight at camp.